 Many systems suspend an account if (say) five or more unsuccessful login attempts are made.
-With our approach, this limit is likely to be reached even if the adversary has access to W_i : The chance that the user's password does not appear in the first five elements of a random ordering of a list W_i of length 20 containing the user's password is exactly 75%.
-However, when failed attempts are made with honeywords rather than arbitrary non-sweetwords, a reduced limit may be appropriate before lockout occurs and/or additional investigations are undertaken.
+With our approach, this limit is likely to be reached even if the adversary has access to the sweetword list W_i : The chance that the user's password does not appear in the first five elements of a random ordering of a list W_i of length 20 containing the user's password is exactly 75%.
+However, when the system detects failed attempts made with honeywords rather than arbitrary non-sweetwords, it may be appropriate for a reduced limit to trigger an account lockout and/or additional investigation.

-2.6 Approach - Change of password
+2.5 Approach - Change of password